ramalho/expygo/README.md

 ```

 The numbers (e.g `1:`) are the prompts.
 Nothing is echoed as you type.
 Typing just `q` quits the practice.

+## About the code

+This program is implemented in Python 3 and Go for didactic reasons.
+The implementations behave identically as far as I can tell, except for this:

+* On MacOS, Python's `getpass` is used to read the passphrase in practice mode.
+It shows a nice key icon in the console, but it seems to work only with ASCII input.